KDE Plasma

 The first stable version of Plasma 5 was released in 2014.
 KDE Plasma 5 uses Qt 5, Frameworks 5 and the QtOpenGL graphics stack as a foundation.
 The Plasma Mobile interface for smartphones also uses Qt, Frameworks 5 and Plasma Shell technologies.

-In 2024, KDE is in the process of slowly rolling out KDE 6.0.
+In 2024, KDE was in the process of slowly rolling out KDE 6.0.
 It looks like it will primarily be the completion of the switch from X11 desktop environment to the Wayland desktop environment.
+In 2025, we have version 6.x and it uses Wayland.
+I’m editing this story on my GhostBSD with KDE installed.
+BSD is not using or planning to use Wayland.
+Apparently, installing KDE installs Wayland on BSD.
+In 2026, on this KDE Neon User Edition, the transition to systemd, Wayland and KDE 6.x are complete and it’s working great.

 Source: https://timeline.kde.org/